 The acquiring entity shall make the procurements following an invitation for bids or a request for proposals.

-The purchasing agent shall determine, in the best interest of the county, which type of procurement under Subsection (e)(1) shall be used.
+The purchasing agent may determine, in the best interest of the county, which type of procurement under Subsection (e)(1) shall be used.

 For all procurements exceeding $10,000, a contract or purchase order shall be prepared formalizing such acquisition.
 The purchasing agent shall exclusively determine, in the best interest of the county, whether a purchase order or contract shall be used.

-For all procurements requiring a solicitation, the purchase shall be awarded to the lowest responsive and responsible bidder.

 Sec.
 3-1-8. – Security and performance bonds.

-The purchasing agent may require response security bonds, performance bonds, or other security as the purchasing agent deems advisable to protect the interests of the county.
+The purchasing agent may require security bonds, performance bonds, or other security as the purchasing agent deems advisable to protect the interests of the county.

 The requirements for security must be set forth in the solicitation.